How Museums Can Obtain Emergency Coronavirus Funding

 The United States Congress has unveiled a $2.2 trillion economic relief package – known as the Coronavirus Aid, Relief, and Economic Security (CARES) Act – which includes much-needed support for American museums and cultural institutions.

 Scheduled to obtain $200 million collectively, and mandated to funnel operational grants back into America’s museum sector, are the Institute of Museum and Library Services (IMLS), the National Endowment for the Humanities (NEH), and the National Endowment for the Arts (NEA).
 The NEA and NEH closed their portals to new applications on April 22, and May 11, 2020, respectively.
-However, the NEH is presently accepting grant proposals until June 12, 2020, with full details posted in the next section.
+However, the NEH accepted grant proposals until June 12, 2020, with full details posted in the next section.

 Museums should also pay close attention to the following loan programs and tax credits, presented in the CARES Act: